CityOfZion/neo3-boa/README.md

 ```

 ###### 2.1.
 (Optional) Run from source code
-If Pip is not available, you can run Neo3-Boa from source.
+If neo3-boa is not available via pip, you can run it from source.

 ###### 2.1.1 Clone neo3-boa
 ```shell